 James Janssen — Assistant Coach

-Assistant coach James Janssen begins his first season with the Davidson women's basketball program after joining the staff in September of 2017.
+Assistant coach James Janssen begins his third season with the Davidson women's basketball program after joining the staff in September of 2017.

-An Australian native, Janssen joins the Wildcats after having spent the previous five seasons at Wake Forest.
+An Australian native, Janssen joined the Wildcats after having spending five seasons at Wake Forest.
 As a graduate student and volunteer for the Deacons, he worked closely with Coats Fulks.
 He assisted with player development, on-campus recruiting, opposition scouting, camps, and sports science consulting.
 The past two years at Wake Forest saw them with back-to-back NIT berths, making the second round in both years.

 "I'm thrilled and honored for the opportunity to join the women's basketball staff here at Davidson," said Janssen.
 "I've been fortunate to work closely with Coach Coats-Fulks these past five years.
 She is absolutely a rising star in the profession, and I am excited to assist her in taking this program to new levels in the Atlantic-10.
 Davidson College epitomizes everything that is great about the student-athlete experience, and to have the chance to invest in a program with these values is a dream come true."